 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- If any of this medicine gets on your skin or in your eyes, nose, or mouth, tell your caregiver right away.
+- Tell your caregiver right away if this medicine gets on your skin or in your eyes, nose, or mouth.